Bryan Burton, PhD

 Professor & Chair

-For questions about our upcoming Study Abroad Program to Sweden and Denmark (Summer 2026) or inquiries related to the CCJ Club, please contact:
+If you have questions about our upcoming Summer 2026 Study Abroad Program to Sweden and Denmark or would like to learn more about the CCJ Club, please contact:

 Advising Area